The Physical Properties of PS1-12sk and the implications for its Progenitor System: Acknowledgements

 \section{Acknowledgements}

-We thank Shuo-Jin You for helpful discussion.
-This work is supported by the Guangxi Science Foundation (grant No. 2025GXNSFDA02850010), the National Natural Science Foundation of China (grant No. 12494571, 12133003, and 11963001).
-This work is also supported by the Guangxi Talent Program ("Highland of Innovation Talents") and Program of Bagui Scholars (LHJ).
+We thank the anonymous referee for helpful comments and suggestions that have allowed us to improve this manuscript.
+We thank Shuo-Jin You and Yun-Feng Liang for helpful discussion.
+This work is supported by the Guangxi Science Foundation (grant No. 2025GXNSFDA02850010), the Guangxi Science and Technology Innovation Platform Program (Leitai Action Plan, Grant No. Guike LT2600640026), Guangxi Key R\&D Program (Guangxi Funeng Action Plan, Grant No. Guike FN2504240040), and the "Guangxi Highland of Innovation Talents'' Program.
+This work is also supported by the National Natural Science Foundation of China (grant No. 12494571, 12133003, and 11963001) and Program of Bagui Scholars (LHJ).